rust-lang/rfcs/text/0000-placement-by-return.md

 The `new_with` function will perform the allocation first, then evaluate the closure, placing the result directly within it.
 The `new` function, on the other hand, evaluates the argument *then* performs the allocation and copies the value into it.

-A similar function exist for Vec and other data structures, with names like `push_with` and `insert_with`.
+Similar functions exist for Vec and other data structures, with names like `push_with` and `insert_with`.

 When writing constructors, you should create large data structures directly on the return line.
 For example: